Zara-Tyrer/MERNproject-partA/README.md

 ## Part A

-Part A of Term 3 Coder Academy MERN application: Outline of purpose, planning and tech stack
+Part A of Term 3 Coder Academy MERN application project: _Outline of purpose, planning and tech stack_

 ## Outline